Richifg/CanvasPaint/README.md

 An online image editor using canvas, that recreates some of the features from MSPaint.

-This is hobby project to practice my pure js/html/css skills without any framework.
+This is hobby project to practice my pure js/html/css skills without using any framework.